Women's Peace Society: The Founder: Helen Frances "Fanny" Garrison Villard

 Fanny Garrison Villard was known for her work as a Suffragist, activist for Anti-war movement, and avid Humanitarian.
 Helen Frances "Fanny" Garrison Villard was born December 16, 1844, in Massachusetts to William Lloyd Garrison and Helen Eliza (Benson) Garrison.
 Fanny Garrison Villard married Henry Villard, a publisher for a newspaper, in January 1866.
 Henry and Fanny Villard had four children together: Henry Hillgard Villard; Oswald Garrison Villard; Helen Villard; and Harold Garrison Villard.
 Fanny died in July 1928 in New York.

 Helen Frances "Fanny" Garrison Villard was most notable for founding the Women's Peace Society (1919), cofounding the National Association for the Advancement of Colored People (1909), and founding the Woman's Peace Party(1915).
 She was also well-known for being one of the members in founding Barnard and Radcliffe Colleges.
 Fanny's father, William Lloyd Garrison, was most notable for his Abolitionism work against slavery in the United States in during the mid to late nineteenth century.
-Fanny grew up during at the climax of her father's anti-slavery campaign.
+Fanny grew up during the climax of her father's anti-slavery campaign.
 Being a child of a famous abolitionist and American journalist would influence her in her adult years to use her voice and become an influential activist against many social issues such as inequalities that African American's faced in the United States.
 Due to Henry Villard's success with his business, the Edison General Electric, Fanny was able to pursue her dream of being an activist and pursue her interest in Philanthropy.
 Fanny Garrison Villard was an active member of the Women's suffrage movement in 1906 and had begun to speak at debates and legislative hearings.
 This led to her involvement in the Peace movement in 1915 during World War I, joining the Women's Peace Party under founder Jane Addams.
 Fanny made it her first priority to focus on the peace movement in the United States during and after World War I and in 1919 she founded the Women's Peace Society, an organization focused on total disarmament in foreign affairs.